Morphic-Void/TheVoidEngine-Legacy/README.md

 # Void Engine (Legacy) - Proof-of-Concept Archive

 This repository contains the legacy engine and proof-of-concept demo developed between 2010 and 2016.
-It represents an early exploration of engine architecture, tooling, rendering systems, and asset pipelines that later informed the design of the modern Void Engine.
+It represents an early exploration of engine architecture, tooling, rendering systems, asset pipelines, and game-specific spatial ideas that later informed the design of The Manifold Engine.

+This repository should be read as historical exploratory code and design evidence.
+It is not the active production engine, not the current codebase, and not a representation of the engineering standards, documentation style, or architectural discipline used by the active project.

-The codebase is preserved exactly as it existed during development, including its original directory layout, build scripts, and tooling.
-This ensures the project remains buildable and historically accurate.
+The source tree, directory layout, build scripts, and tooling are preserved in their original form so the project remains buildable and historically accurate.

 ---------------------------------------------------------------------